dirleiro/phone-use-mental-health-capstone/README.md

 * Analyzing the relationship between social media usage patterns and dominant emotions to establish clear connections.
 * Identifying specific platforms or behaviors linked to positive or negative emotional outcomes, pinpointing areas of opportunity or concern.
 * Providing actionable recommendations for promoting healthier digital habits, based on the analysis, to improve users emotional well-being and support MindSpace’s goals.
+# Stage 2: Prepare
+The dataset used for this analysis is the [Social Media Usage and Emotional Well-Being](https://www.kaggle.com/datasets/emirhanai/social-media-usage-and-emotional-well-being/data) dataset, sourced from Kaggle and created by EMİRHAN BULUT.
+It contains 1,000 records of anonymized user data across various social media platforms, including Instagram, X and LinkedIn.
+The dataset includes the following key columns:
+* User ID: A unique identifier for each user.
+* Age: The user’s age (ranging from 21 to 35).
+* Gender: Categorized as Male, Female, or Non-Binary.
+* Platform: The social media platform the user primarily engages with.
+* Daily Usage (minutes): Minutes spent daily on the platform (40-200 minutes).
+* Posts_Per_Day: Number of posts made daily (1-8).
+* Likes_Received_Per_Day: Daily likes received (5-110).
+* Comments_Received_Per_Day: Daily comments received (2-40).
+* Messages_Sent_Per_Day: Daily messages sent (8-50).
+* Dominant_Emotion: The user’s self-reported primary emotion (Happiness, Anger, Anxiety, Sadness, Neutral, Boredom).

+This dataset was chosen because it directly aligns with MindSpace’s mission to explore how social media usage impacts emotional well-being, providing a mix of quantitative usage metrics and qualitative emotional outcomes.